Kianoush Ayari: Life and career

 He was born in the city of Ahvaz, southwest of Iran.
 Ayari started his cinematic career by making 8mm short films.
 His first professional movie was Tanooreyeh Div.
 His movie Abadani-ha won the Silver Leopard for the best Movie at Locarno Film Festival in 1994.
 His most controversial movie The Paternal House was screened at 69th Venice Film Festival but yet to be screened publicly in Iran as of december 2016 but was screened at a few cinemas in United States of America.
 Mehdi Hashemi, one of the best actors of Iranian theatre and cinema has played the main actor role in his movies for the last two decades, including: Thousand Eyes (TV Series), Roozegar-e Gharib (TV Series), The Paternal House and his latest movie Kanape.

 Personal life

 His brother Dariush Ayari is a cinematographer.
 They collaborated in Thousand Eyes (TV Series), Roozegar-e Gharib (TV Series) and The Paternal House.

+On February 3, 2026, Ayari was among several figures in the Iranian film industry who signed a statement supporting the 2025–2026 Iranian protests and condemning the government's response to them.